bastiensoucasse/dlcv/lab3.md

 <img src="plots/ex1/keras/accuracy_over_bs.png" height="240" />
 <img src="plots/ex1/keras/training_time_over_bs.png" height="240" />

 We can see that smaller batch sizes give better results but take much longer.
 A good compromise would be around 32, as the results are nearly the same as smaller values, but the execution time remains acceptable.

-We will keep this one for our next models.
+**Conclusion**: We will keep the 32 one for our next models.

+<br><br>

 ## 2. A Neural Network with One Hidden Layer